Explore your mortgage options

 You’ve agreed to pay $400,000 for your dream home and make a 10% (or $40,000) down payment.
 The principal amount of your mortgage would be $360,000.

 Let’s say you get a fixed-rate 30-year mortgage with a 4% interest rate.
-Your lender will amortize your payments (you can see how this works using a mortgage calculator) so you pay the same amount to cover the principal and interest every month over the 360 payments you’ll make over the life of the loan.
+Your lender will amortize your payments – you can see how this works using a mortgage calculator – so you pay the same amount to cover the principal and interest every month for the 360 payments you’ll make over the life of the loan.

 However, the amount you’ll pay toward principal and interest will change over time.

-When you make your first mortgage payment, $518.70 will go toward the principal and $1,200 will go toward interest.
+When you make your first mortgage payment, $519 will go toward the principal and $1,200 will go toward interest.
 Every month after that, you’ll pay a little more toward the principal.
-That said, you’ll continue to pay more toward the interest than the principal until you hit payment 152.
-(FYI: that would be 12 years into your mortgage.)
+At your 152nd payment (12 years into the mortgage), your principal payment will be more than your interest payment.

-Homeowner’s insurance can vary wildly depending on where you live, the type of home you own and the level of coverage you get.
+Homeowners insurance can vary depending on where you live, the type of home you own and the level of coverage you get.

-According to one study, the average cost of homeowners insurance is around $1,249.
-For our $400,000 home example, let’s assume it’s a little higher with around $1,500.
+According to one study, the average cost of homeowners insurance is around $1,272.
+For our $400,000 home example, let’s assume it’s a little higher, at around $1,500.
 Divide this by 12 to get your monthly insurance premium of $125 a month.

 Why Does PITI Matter for Real Estate and Home Buying?

-PITI has a big impact on how much money you can expect to borrow for a mortgage.
-This, in turn, affects how much house you can buy, what kind of terms you get and how much of a down payment you’ll need to make.
+PITI has a significant impact on how much money you can expect to borrow for a mortgage.
+This, in turn, affects how much house you can buy, the kind of terms you get and your down payment requirement.

-Lenders not only use the PITI figure to determine how much income you’ll need to afford a given loan amount, but they also use it to calculate your debt-to-income (DTI) ratio, which is a key factor in whether you get approved for a mortgage.
+Lenders don’t only use the PITI figure to determine how much income you’ll need to afford a given loan amount.
+They also use it to calculate your debt-to-income (DTI) ratio, which is a key factor in whether you get approved for a mortgage.

 It’s important to remember that PITI isn’t the total cost of buying and maintaining a home.
-There’s the down payment.
-You’ll likely have to pay for home repairs and utilities.
-And you’ll have to pay your closing costs, which can include:
+You may have to pay for home repairs.
+There’s also the down payment and closing costs, which can include:

 - A home inspection